-- 1. Real-time, intra-operative MRI during surgery used to visualize the delivery of VY-AADC01. - 2.
+- 1. Use of the Clearpoint System to provide real-time, intra-operative MRI during surgery to assist the physician in visualizing the delivery of VY-AADC01 to the putamen and to avoid specific blood vessels during the surgical procedure, with the goal of reducing the risk of hemorrhages. - 2.
 Larger infusion volumes designed to increase coverage of the putamen with VY-AADC01. - 3.
 Higher doses of VY-AADC01 compared to the previously completed Phase 1 trial.

-Clinical readouts will include standard endpoints, such as UPDRS, and biomarkers including AADC PET imaging and a behavioral test using intravenous L-Dopa treatment to measure changes in patients' sensitivity to L-Dopa.
+Secondary endpoints of this trial, which will be used to assess the potential pharmacologic activity of VY-AADC01, include UPDRS, AADC PET imaging and a behavioral test using intravenous L-Dopa treatment to measure changes in a patients' sensitivity to L-Dopa.

 In this Phase 1b trial, up to 20 patients with advanced Parkinson's disease are expected be treated with VY-AADC01.
-A total of five patients in the first dose cohort have been treated with a $7.5 \times 10^{11}$ vg dose using a 450μl infusion volume per putamen, or 900μl per patient, and no SAEs have been observed to date.
-We have received and are currently analyzing the raw data from these patients.
+A total of five patients in the first dose cohort, or Cohort 1, have been treated with a VY-AADC01 concentration of 0.83×10^{12} vg per milliliter or 7.5×10^{11} vg dose using a 450μl infusion volume per putamen, or 900μl per patient, and no SAEs have been observed to date in Cohort 1 patients.
+As shown below, the average coverage of the overall putamen achieved in the first cohort was approximately 21% and the average coverage of the posterior putamen, which is reduced in dopamine content early on in Parkinson's disease, was approximately 20%.
+While the coverage in Cohort 1 improved relative to the below 10% coverage of the putamen that we estimated was achieved in the prior UCSF Phase 1 trial, we believe that the coverage needs to be further increased.
+No meaningful signals of efficacy have been observed in these patients to date.
+We are continuing to analyze the raw data from Cohort 1.